7. The Application Layer

 The Domain Name System (DNS)

 While addresses are natural for the network and transport layer entities, humans prefer to use names when interacting with network services.
-Names can be encoded as a character string and a mapping services allows applications to map a name into the corresponding address.
+Names can be encoded as a character string and a mapping service allows applications to map a name into the corresponding address.
 Using names is friendlier for humans, but it also provides a level of indirection that is very useful in many situations.The Domain Name System (DNS) is used to resolve domain names to IP addresses.
-Domain names are the simple website names to which we are accustomed.
-Names are significantly easier for people to remember than IP addresses.
+Domain names are the simple website names to which we are accustomed, and significantly easier for people to remember than IP addresses.
 In order for a computer to resolve a name, it first queries a local cache, then its primary DNS server.
+Assuming the DNS server cannot find the name, it will query a root server for a top level domain (TLD) server, which maintains a listing of authoritative nameservers for that particular domain (edu, com, net, org, gov, etc.).
+Finally once an authoritative nameserver is found, it will respond with the IP address for that particular hostname, which will be cached and sent back through the user’s primary DNS server to the user.

 While RFC 819 discussed the possibility of organizing the names as a directed graph, the Internet opted for a tree structure to contain all names.
 In this tree, the top-level domains are those that are directly attached to the root.
 The set of top-level domain-names is managed by the Internet Corporation for Assigned Names and Numbers (ICANN), which holds ongoing discussions to increase the number of top-level domains.